-What is a production pipeline?
+What is an animation pipeline?

-Key components of 3D animation pipeline
+Key components of CGI animation pipeline

 3D animation production pipeline has three main stages:

-Based on organizational considerations, resources, outcomes and other factors, each segment of the 3D animation industry uses the three stages a little differently, but the main structure remains intact.
+Based on organizational considerations, resources, outcomes, and other factors, each segment of the 3D animation industry uses the three stages a little differently, but the main structure remains intact.
 The specifics of each project’s pipeline may also be slightly different.
 However, the three main stages remain the same again.

-1- What is pre production in animation?
+1- What is pre-production in the animation pipeline?

 Pre-production consists of the following steps: